bradymholt/cron-expression-descriptor/README.md

 If you need CurrentUICulture support, use version 1.21.2 (`Install-Package CronExpressionDescriptor -Version 1.21.2`), the latest version with this support.

-## Options

-An `CronExpressionDescriptor.Options` object can be passed to `GetDescription`.
-The following options are available:

-- **bool ThrowExceptionOnParseError** - If exception when trying to parse expression and generate description, whether to throw or catch and output the Exception message as the description.
-(Default: true)
-- **bool Verbose** - Whether to use a verbose description (Default: false)
-- **bool DayOfWeekStartIndexZero** - Whether to interpret cron expression DOW `1` as Sunday or Monday.
-(Default: true)
-- **?bool Use24HourTimeFormat** - If true, descriptions will use a [24-hour clock](https://en.wikipedia.org/wiki/24-hour_clock) (Default: false but some translations will default to true)
-- **string Locale** - The locale to use (Default: "en")

 Example usage:

 ```